 Aberforth's engagement is pragmatic.
 This has proved beneficial over time and acknowledges the heterogeneity of the universe of small UK quoted companies.
 It also recognises that small companies can face disproportionate governance burdens.
-Investee companies are expected to comply with the Corporate Governance Code 2018 or otherwise explain.
+Investee companies are expected to comply with the Corporate Governance Code 2018 and the 2024 Code, effective from 1 January 2025, or otherwise explain.